 How to Prep for Winter Power Outages

 We all saw what happened in Texas last year when they received an unexpected winter power outage.
-Well, if you’re thinking to yourself “I’m not from Texas.
-We’re prepared”, think again.
+If you’re thinking, “I’m not from Texas.
+We’re prepared, ” think again.

 Keep Warm Clothes Available

 If you’ve lived in New England throughout your life, you probably have a heavy supply of warm clothes.
 If you’re new to the area, it’s time to make the investment and keep them handy.

 If you bring your clothes to a laundromat, don’t have enough winter gear, or simply rely on the heat and a thick hoodie to get you by, you need to make sure there are clothes available to you during the winter months.
 It could save your life.

 This means a thick winter jacket, blankets, and pants.
 If you run out of options to heat your home, it’s important that you have options to retain your body heat.
 If you prepare for the worst and it never comes, at least you were prepared for it.

 Stock up on winter supplies: Make sure you have a supply of salt or sand on hand to use on sidewalks and driveways to prevent slips and falls.
 Keep a winter emergency kit in your car with blankets, a flashlight, and other essential items in case you get stranded.

 Having a wide variety of non-perishable food items, drinking water, and first aid supplies could save your life in these situations.
 Have these items ready and don’t use them unless you need to, and always replace them when you do.
 Some great purchases to stock up on for both safety and comfort are: